djl/chrometab/README.markdown

 ChromeTab
 ---------

-Open the current URL in Chrome with `accel-shift-o`.
+`accel-shift-o`: Open with Chrome
+`accel-shift-i`: Open with Chrome in Incognito mode